It's easy to check your cap

 If you go over the before-tax cap

 Any contributions you make over the cap will be taxed at your marginal rate, less a 15% tax rebate.
-You’ll also be charged interest.
+You may also be charged interest.

 At the end of the financial year, the ATO will give you the option to :